JeffersonLab/GetSIDIS/README.md

 * Install LHAPDF6, download the package and compile it by yourself.
   Specify the path in Makefile or define it in your system PATH and LIBARAY

-* Compile the generator (use SIDIS_Lite.h for the version w/o LHAPDF5.8):
+* Edit Makefile to include the correct path of compiled LHAPDF and ROOTSYS.
+Then compile the generator:
 ```js
    cd ./generator/
    make